Form a Chapter

 - special events in conjunction with Play-the-Recorder Month (held each March)

-- Listings of the group's representative in each issue of AR Magazine and on the ARS website,
+- Listings of the group's representative in each issue of AR Magazine and on the ARS website, and chapter information searchable on our interactive map,

 - Assistance from the ARS Chapters, Consorts, and Recorder Orchestras Committee,